Department of Education

 EDAD 704 Practicum - Director of Instruction 1.50

 Year-long minimum 320-hour administrative field experience (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Instruction setting.
-Prerequisite: Completion of nine EDAD credits-with EDAD 701 -The Director of Instruction, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
-(Passing each course with a C or better).
-Must take EDAD 704, EDAD 705, EDAD 706 and EDAD 707 for degree and licensure requirements in order and with a passing grade for each course before enrolling in to the next practicum course.
+Prerequisite: Completion of fifteen EDAD credits (five classes at UW-Superior prior to enrolling into practicum courses) (Passing each course with a C or better).
+Must take EDAD 704, EDAD 705, EDAD 706 and EDAD 707 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.

 EDAD 705 Practicum - Director of Instruction 1.50

 Year-long minimum 320-hour administrative field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Instruction setting.
-Prerequisite: Completion of nine EDAD credits with EDAD 701-The Director of Instruction, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
-(Passing each course with a C or better).
+Prerequisite: Completion of fifteen EDAD credits (five classes at UW-Superior prior to enrolling into the practicum courses) with (Passing each course with a C or better).
 Must take EDAD 704, EDAD 705, EDAD 706 and EDAD 707 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.

 EDAD 706 Practicum - Director of Instruction 1.50

-Yearlong minimum 320-hour administrative field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Instruction setting.
-Prerequisite: Completion of nine EDAD credits - with EDAD 701-The Director of Instruction, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
-(Passing each course with a C or better).
+Yearlong minimum 320-hour administrative ¿eld experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Instruction setting.
+Prerequisite: Completion of fifteen EDAD credits (five classes at UW-Superior prior to enrolling into the practicum courses)- (Passing each course with a C or better).
 Must take EDAD 704, EDAD 705, EDAD 706, and EDAD 707 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 For any subsequent licensure, students are required to take EDAD 706 and EDAD 707 for licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 These would be taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.

 EDAD 707 Practicum - Director of Instruction 1.50

-Yearlong minimum 320 -hour administrative field experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Instruction setting.
-Prerequisite: Completion of nine EDAD credits-with EDAD 701-The Director of Instruction, EDAD 741-Conflict Resolution and Mediation, and EDAD 750-School Law as nine of the nine credits.
+Yearlong minimum 320 -hour administrative ¿eld experience and seminar (four 1.5 credit modules for a total of 6 credits) in a grades PK-12 Director of Instruction setting.
+Prerequisite: Completion of fifteen EDAD credits(five classes at UW-Superior prior to enrolling into the practicum courses) -.
 (Passing each course with a C or better).
-Must take EDAD 704, EDAD 705, EDAD 706 and EDAD 707 for degree and licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
+Must take EDAD 704, EDAD 705, EDAD 706 and EDAD 707 for degree and licensure requirements in order and with a passing grade for each course before enrolling in the next practicum course.
 For any subsequent licensure, students are required to take EDAD 706 and EDAD 707 for licensure requirements in order and with a passing grade for each course before enrolling into the next practicum course.
 These would be taken after completion of the initial licensure requirements of a previous UW-Superior EDAD program.

 EDAD 710 Supervision of Instruction 3.00